-Former U.S. Petty Officer 2nd Class Elisha Leo Dawkins was arrested in April, spending Friday like many others in a federal detention center in Miami.
-A federal indictment says Dawkins' failed to acknowledged that he'd once applied for a passport when filling out a new application, something his lawyer Clark Mervis calls an innocent oversight -- albeit one punishable by up to 10 years in prison, if he's convicted.
+A federal indictment says former U.S. Petty Officer 2nd Class Elisha Leo Dawkins failed to acknowledged that he'd once applied for a passport when filling out a new application, something his lawyer Clark Mervis calls an innocent oversight -- albeit one punishable by up to 10 years in prison, if Dawkins is convicted.

 "He put his life on the line," said friend Dianne Rinehardt, a veteran herself who met Dawkins in nursing school.
 "I am not going to allow anyone to belittle his service to his country."